 Chevrolet Express 1500 Recalls

-The front and rear seat belt buckles may not latch or unlatch.
+The seat belts may not latch or unlatch.
 In a crash, a seat occupant may not be properly restrained, increasing the risk of injury.
-Dealers will inspect the buckles and replace them if they are found to be defective.
-Buckles found to function properly will have the upper buckle cover replaced.
-The recall began April 30, 2008.
-The GM recall number is 05113A.